 The labour fee also depends on how long the work takes, a good efficient team could install 10 panels in around one and a half days with favourable weather.
-But it wouldn’t be unusual for the work to take two full days, it depends on the condition of the garden.
+But it wouldn’t be unusual for the work to take two full days.

 He did have some trouble digging out the holes to the required depth as the ground was full of hardcore and also roots from a nearby tree.

-- how easy access to the rear garden is
+- how easy it is to access the garden.

-- if you want postcaps and trellis fitted to the top of the fence
+- if you want post caps and trellis fitted to the top of the fence, this takes more time.

-The Best (and Worst) Time of Year to Replace Fence Panels
+Is There a Good or Bad Time of Year to Replace Fence Panels?

-The worst time to replace fence panels is immediately after a severe storm, a hurricane or a period of high winds.
+We know from experience that the most expensive time of year to replace fence panels is immediately after a severe storm, a hurricane or a period of high winds.

-This is what happens after every storm or hurricane and it also affects other trades, such as roofing.
+This happens after every storm, hurricane or period of exceptionally high winds.
+It happens in many countries and also affects other trades, such as roofing.

-The ideal time of year to replace fences is during the winter when it won’t disrupt your time in the garden and when the tradespeople aren’t so busy, discounts are sometimes offered and waiting times are reduced.
+The ideal time of year to replace a fence is during the winter.
+Prices are often lower, extra discounts are sometimes offered and waiting times are shorter.

 Fence panels can be so much more than just a boundary between two gardens.

-Just a little creativeness, even within a limited budget, can reap rewards.
+With a little creativeness, even those on a tight budget can reap rewards.